 Learning how to swim for triathlon can be a daunting task, it is by far the most technical and challenging to learn later in life.
 But fear not, we’re here to help guide you through the water.

-Learning to Swim as an Adult
+How to Learn to Swim as an Adult

 “When adults learn to swim, they bring with them a lifetime of experiences, which can be positive and negative,” he said.
 “This is one of the reasons why kids seem so fearless 99% of the time when they’re in the water—they have not yet been exposed to any negative experiences.”

-First, The Fear of Learning How to Swim for Triathlon
+First, The Fear of Learning How to Swim

 For those who are afraid of the water, Latimore starts them out by facing those fears.
 In order to do that, find a swim coach or instructor who is patient, empathetic, and compassionate.